-The San Francisco Mime Troupe kicks off their 2017 SF performances on July 4 in Dolores Park.
+The San Francisco Mime Troupe kicks off their 2018 SF performances on July 4 in Dolores Park.
 This year's show is Seeing Red - A Time Traveling Musical.

 Most performances are free, but they do request a donation after the show.
 Your donation keeps these shows running.

 This community-based group develops and performs socially and politically relevant shows every summer.
 Their goal with these free performances is to spread their art and message to as many people as possible.

 An important thing to note is that these performances are not pantomimed.
 They use the original definition for mime, which is "The exaggeration of daily life in story and song."